Keeping pharmacy profile information up-to-date

 Opening hours

-NHS England is responsible for administering opening hours for pharmacies, which is handled locally by its regional offices.
-You may be required to notify local NHSE&I or request a change.
-Rea more at: Opening hours.
+NHS England manages pharmacy opening hours through its regional offices.
+You may need to notify your local NHS England team or request a change.

 Ownership